Gretsch Guitar Fret Markers

 Block with inlaid gold sparkle

-High-end Synchromatic archtops featured inlaid gold sparkle in their block markers.
+High-end Synchromatic archtops featured inlaid gold sparkle in thier block markers.

 Small square triplets